oopsmonk/documentation/wallets/0.1/hub/introduction/overview.md

 # Hub

 **Hub is a wallet management system for cryptocurrency exchanges.
-Through its application programming interfaces (APIs), Hub offers you an easy way to integrate IOTA into an exchange by managing [seeds](root://getting-started/0.1/clients/seeds.md), [addresses](root://getting-started/0.1/clients/addresses.md), [transactions](root://getting-started/0.1/transactions/transactions.md), and storage of [IOTA tokens](root://getting-started/0.1/clients/token.md).**
+Through its application programming interfaces (APIs), Hub offers you an easy way to integrate IOTA into an exchange by managing seeds, addresses, transactions, and storage of IOTA tokens.**

-To interact with an IOTA network, Hub communicates with the API of a [node](root://getting-started/0.1/network/nodes.md).
-This connection gives Hub access to the [Tangle](root://getting-started/0.1/clients/token.md).
+To interact with an IOTA network, Hub communicates with the API of a node.
+This connection gives Hub access to the Tangle.

 To allow you to interact with Hub, it has its own gRPC or RESTful API, which includes calls for creating new Hub users in the database, processing trades, and more.

 The Hub database has two types of account:

-- User accounts: Allows users to deposit IOTA tokens into Hub and to request withdrawals
+- User accounts: Allows users to transfer IOTA tokens to Hub and to request withdrawals
 - Hub owner account: Stores users' deposited IOTA tokens until they request a withdrawal

 ![IOTA Hub architecture](../images/iota_hub.png)